On the Complexity of Decentralized Smooth Nonconvex Finite-Sum Optimization: The Results under the PL Condition

-where the second equality use the property of Martingale~\cite[Proposition~1]{fang2018spider}; the first inequality is based on the property of variance; the second inequality is based on Assumption~\ref{asm:smooth}; the third inequality use Young's inequality; the last two steps use the upper bound (\ref{recursive:x}) and the definition of $C_t$. \end{proof}
+where the first and the last inequalities are based on Assumption \ref{asm:smooth-global}; the second inequality is based on the Cauchy--Schwarz inequality; the third inequality is based on the Young's inequality and the definition of $C_T$ as equation (\ref{eq:def-C}).